Skip to main content

 If you are using go-redis v9 then

-Using these packages, you can instrument your Gin application to send traces and metrics to Levitate.
+Using these packages, you can instrument your Gin application to send traces and metrics to Last9.

 Traces